 What to Do at the Accident Scene

 Accident scenes are often cleared by police soon after they arrive.
 They want to clear the area for the safety of those involved, and so traffic can resume flowing freely.
-You'll have to move quickly to collect important evidence of negligence and causation.
-This is your only opportunity to capture the scene exactly as it was at the time of the collision.

-How to Take Effective Car Accident Photos
+Effective Car Accident Photography

 Begin by taking general photos of the entire scene.
 Take wide shots from several angles.
 Don’t worry about details yet.
 You want to get an overall view of the accident scene.
 General photos of the scene will set the stage for the more detailed photos to follow.

 - Photograph cars or other vehicles involved in the accident.
 Photograph their proximity to the actual accident spot, and to each other.
 Include enough photos to demonstrate their position at the time of the accident.